Post-traumatic stress disorder (PTSD)

 Can post-traumatic stress disorder be prevented?

-How is post-traumatic stress disorder (PTSD) diagnosed?
+How is post-traumatic stress disorder diagnosed?

-One only speaks of post-traumatic stress disorder when the symptoms have lasted for more than 4 weeks.
-After a traumatic event, most people are initially so badly stressed that it takes a while to process their experience.
+Doctors only speak of post-traumatic stress disorder (PTSD) when the symptoms have lasted for more than 4 weeks.
+After a traumatic event, most people are initially so distressed that it takes a while for them to process their experience.
+Symptoms that occur immediately are called an acute stress reaction.

-How is post-traumatic stress disorder (PTSD) treated?
+How is post-traumatic stress disorder treated?

-Which therapy is suitable for PTSD depends on various things.
+Which therapy is most suitable for post-traumatic stress disorder (PTSD) depends on various factors.

 A number of psychotherapeutic methods are available.

-An EMDR treatment may also be administered during psychotherapy.
-EMDR stands for Eye Movement Desensitization and Reprocessing.
-EMDR treatment involves the patient being exposed to certain stimuli during therapeutic sessions.
-An example is that the therapist moves a finger steadily backwards and forwards, with the patient’s eyes following the movement.
+The treatment involves the patient being exposed to certain stimuli during therapeutic sessions.
+For example, the therapist moves a finger steadily backwards and forwards, with the patient’s eyes following the movement.
 This technique is said to help process the trauma.

 If the PTSD is accompanied by other mental illnesses a decision is made in each situation as to which disorder will be given priority in terms of therapy.